On the IR Divergences in de Sitter Space: loops, resummation and the semi-classical wavefunction: Summary and Outlook

 \item Beyond perturbation theory, we explore the direct consequence of the semi-classical approximation.
-In particular, we apply the coarse-grained wavefunction to study the time evolution of the probability distribution of long wavelength perturbations.
+In particular, we look into the coarse-grained probability distribution and study its time evolution.
 We show that the Fokker-Planck equation can be understood as a combination of two distinct components: {\it i}) a drift term from the bulk time evolution that is governed by the Schr\"odinger equation of the semi-classical wavefunction; {\it ii}) a diffusion term that is associated with the boundary RG flow and given by a revised version of the Polchinski equation.
 As our analysis is based on the minimal assumption of the saddle-point approximation, this non-perturbative derivation further demonstrates the relation between the semi-classical wavefunction and the stochastic formalism.

 \end{itemize}